ANALYSIS-Nvidia acquisition of Arm throws company into tech spat between U.S. and China | Business

-Stewart Randall, who tracks China's chip sector at Shanghai-based consultancy Intralink, said that the acquisition, one of the largest semiconductor takeovers ever, will prompt many Chinese chipmakers to look for and develop alternatives to Arm.
-However, while a handful of options exist such as other open source technologies RISC-V and MIPS, most can't currently compete with Arm's mature ecosystem, tech experts say.
+Stewart Randall, who tracks China's chip sector at Shanghai-based consultancy Intralink, said that the acquisition, one of the largest semiconductor takeovers ever, will prompt many Chinese chipmakers to look for and develop alternatives to Arm, which is being sold by Japan's SoftBank Group Corp .
+However, while a handful of options exist such as other open-source technologies RISC-V and MIPS, most cannot currently compete with Arm's mature ecosystem, tech experts say.

 An executive from one Chinese startup said it had been looking at moving away from Arm for some time but considered it too much trouble.
 Now, he said, they plan to accelerate efforts.
 Meanwhile, Arm's ownership by an American company also raises the possibility that Washington could place restrictions on its business in China, industry experts said.